Jihad: Classical

-However, some argue martyrdom is never automatic because it is within God's exclusive province to judge who is worthy of that designation.
+However, some argue martyrdom is never automatic, because it is God's province to judge who is worthy of that designation.

 Classical manuals of Islamic jurisprudence often contained a section called Book of Jihad, with rules governing the conduct of war covered at great length.
 Such rules include treatment of nonbelligerents, women, children (also cultivated or residential areas), and division of spoils.
 Such rules offered protection for civilians.
 Spoils include Ghanimah (spoils obtained by actual fighting), and fai (obtained without fighting i.e. when the enemy surrenders or flees).

 The first documentation of the law of jihad was written by 'Abd al-Rahman al-Awza'i and Muhammad ibn al-Hasan al-Shaybani.
 (It grew out of debates that surfaced following Muhammad's death.)

-Although some Islamic scholars have differed on the implementation of Jihad, there is consensus amongst them that the concept of jihad will always include armed struggle against persecution and oppression.
+Although some Islamic scholars have differed on the implementation of Jihad, the consensus amongst them is that jihad always includes armed struggle against persecution and oppression.